 From the Northwestern University Clinical and Translational Sciences (NUCATS) Institute, the podcast highlights NUCATS investigators who are accelerating how fast they can move a transformational finding in a lab into a treatment, cure or solution that will improve human health.
 Guests also discuss tools and resources available through NUCATS for scientists.

-Jeffrey Barsuk, MD, MS, executive medical director of Northwestern Simulation, leads discussions about principles and practices of simulation-based mastery learning.
-Guests include thought leaders in the simulation industry and chapter authors and book editors of Comprehensive Healthcare Simulation: Mastery Learning in Health Professions Education, published by the Northwestern Simulation team.
+Jeffrey Barsuk, MD, MS, executive medical director of Northwestern Simulation, leads discussions about principles and best practices in healthcare simulation-based education with key thought leaders in the field.
+The first several podcasts include interviews of chapter authors and book editors of Comprehensive Healthcare Simulation: Mastery Learning in Health Professions Education, published by the Northwestern Simulation team.

 On Better Edge, Northwestern Medicine physicians and investigators highlight medical breakthroughs with an emphasis on clinical care.
 The show aims to share expertise and knowledge with other physicians, though anyone with an interest in medicine can gain insight from these conversations.